 Sustainability concepts have been integrated into Idaho university and college programs, and campus living.
 Below are just a few, University of Idaho (UI), Boise State University (BSU), Idaho State University (ISU), and College of Southern Idaho (CSI).

-Starting with UI, they offer an online course on the Principles of Sustainability through a sustainable Idaho grant.
+Starting with UI, they offer an online course on the Principles of Sustainability.
 Subjects of sustainability include the history, standards, waste, environment, industrial, energy, water, and even measuring sustainability.
 In their 2011-2015 Strategic Plan Goal 4, Objective C, is to "Be a community committed to productivity, sustainability, and innovation."
 And last of all, to encourage participation by all students they have a Sustainability Center where students are encouraged to reorganize "our life support systems; climate, energy, biodiversity, food, consumerism and consumption, waste, transportation and built environment" and "that reduce our environmental footprint and increase participation and collaboration...in addressing sustainability-related issues."
 In 2013 grants were used to encourage "students to limit vehicle transportation and invest in biking, walking and other sustainable forms of transportation."
 Hmm, reminiscent of United Nations of Idaho cities.

 BSU also has a campus sustainability program with a nice short video that summarizes it.
 At the bottom of the page you can find the different programs that imbed sustainability concepts.
 If you read the United Nations of Idaho Cities take note of their community and regional planning program.